AmnahAli/academic-kickstart/content/home/experience.md

   * Taught Mathematics classes at the undergraduate level:
     An Introduction to Computer Sciences Computer Programming using C++,Introduction to Algebra, Matlab and Discrete   Mathematics.
-  * In addition to the time spent in the classroom, I prepared classes,    written lectures or create slides, created homework and exams, grade, and respond to student questions in person and through email.
+  * prepared classes,    written lectures or create slides, created homework and exams, grade, and respond to student questions in person and through email.
   * Supervised Undergraduate Research Projects, they engage in such projects to help students learn and to train them to do research.
   * Designed new courses at the undergraduate levels and updating the curriculum requirements for various degrees """